 - details about the functioning of the course.

-On this site, students can also subscribe to mailing lists for advanced courses.
+On this site, students can also access the precise schedule and subscribe to mailing lists for advanced courses.
 Such enrolment is not official, but it facilitates improved interaction between teachers and their students.

 Evaluation of teaching

 At the end of each course sequence, students are invited to give their opinion of their courses and their professors.
 Several questions are asked, ranging from the availability of the professor to the pedagogical content of the course.
 The results of these evaluations are taken into account for the following university year.

 Foreign students (including those from the EU) may be eligible for assistance from the Caisse d’allocations familiales (CAF, family allowances programme), in particular for housing.
 CAF housing help comes in two forms: APL (Aide Personnalisée au Logement for subsidised lodgings) and ALS (Allocation Logement à caractère Social) in accordance with set criteria (minimum surface of 9m² for one person and minimum comfort).
 If you are the lease holder, whether of a room, a household, a shared rent, or an apartment, you may be eligible for housing assistance.

 In order to access such assistance, please fill in the form that fits your situation:

 - If you come from an EU country, print out the CAF form and send it to the CAF office in the département where you live.